esphome/esphome-devices/src/docs/devices/Renke RS-FSJT-N01 Wind speed/index.md

 ## Basic Configuration

-Slow winds blows in bursts, so it's recommended to use a sliding window moving average to have a better overview of the wind condition.
+Slow winds blow in small bursts, so it's recommended to use a sliding window moving average to have a better overview of the wind condition.
 That's why we're reading out the measurement every second, and apply a filter to the sensor, which publishes the value every minute, averaging the values over the last 60 reads:

 ```yaml
 uart: